-Thank you for stopping by to learn more about the Commission for Professional Preparation (CPP).
+Thank you for stopping by to learn more about the Commission for Recreation, Athletics, and Wellness.
 Take some time to look through our content and don’t hesitate to share how you’d like to get involved.
 Use the menu below to jump to a section of interest.

 In congruence with ACPA’s strategic goals (knowledge & competencies, professional & career development, membership & recruitment), RAWC will capitalize on the unique strengths of ACPA to achieve the following objectives and outcomes: